andywer/threads.js/readme.md

 const data = { label : 'huge thing', buffer: largeArrayBuffer.buffer };

 thread
-  .run(function(param, done) {
+  .run(function(input, done) {
-    // do something cool with this.axios
+    // do something cool with input.label, input.buffer
     done();
-  }, {
+  }, [
-    // dependencies; resolved using node's require() or the web workers importScript()
-    // the key will be used as key on worker's `this` object
-    // the value is used similar to require() or es6 import axios : 'axios'
-  })
+    // this file will be run in the thread using importScripts() if in browser '/dependencies-bundle.js'
+  ])
   // pass the buffers to transfer into thread context as 2nd parameter to send() .send(data, [ largeArrayBuffer.buffer ]);
 ```

+### Use external dependencies

+TODO
+-> gulp task to bundle deps using browserify and expose all of them -> dependency bundle
+-> dependency bundle can be imported by importScripts()
+-> code can just call `var axios = require('axios');`, no matter if browser or node.js

 ## API